epfl-ada/ada-2023-project-madafaka1/README.md

 ### TMDB & Web Scraping

-We extract TMDB data from [**The Movies Dataset**](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/) and the TMDB api to extract the box office revenue and the budget of missing values in our dataset
+TMDB website is a popular, user editable database for movies and TV shows.
+We use TMDB data from [**The Movies Dataset**](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/) and the TMDB api to extract the box office revenue and the budget of missing values in our dataset

 ### CPI